 - The ability to ask questions upfront

 - Hiring for CSMs: The hiring process at WeGift includes a task that helps assess a candidate’s suitability for the role.
-The task involves giving candidates an onboarding scenario and asking them to create a signature-to-launch presentation for it.
+The task involves giving candidates an customer onboarding scenario and asking them to create a signature-to-launch presentation for it.

 They are assessed for engagement models, stakeholder management, escalation models for both ends, timelines, etc.

-Advice for onboarding teams
+Advice for customer onboarding teams

 - Keep iterating to ensure that even automated or tech touch elements need to be adaptive based on human feedback.